chives-network/chivesweave/http_iface_docs.md

 ```

-## GET depositing transactions made by the given address
+## GET depositing transactions made by the given address [New Function]

 Retrieve identifiers of transactions depositing to the given address.